gemmaellis16/yoga-project/README.md

 ### **Code**

-* The full screen image came from [unsplash](https://unsplash.com/photos/UvWx67Ivqe00
+* The full screen image came from [unsplash](https://unsplash.com/photos/UvWx67Ivqe00)

-* [Bootstrap v4.5](https://getbootstrap.com/docs/4.5/getting-started/introduction/) Bootstrap library used throughout the project to make the site responsive to the Bootstrap grid system.
+* [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) Bootstrap library used throughout the project to make the site responsive to the Bootstrap grid system.

 * The testimonials idea was taken from the quotes section in the[Whiskey project](https://learn.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/a4b90d17e5c94220a0f83f00ce7fa606/2aca2c94a518427495cc1b4bc641ccbf/)